lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Deyner** _(07-Oct-18 03:07 PM)_

-*Instead of entertaining Lucians attempt to spar, Deyner starts to head back to the ship.*
+_Instead of entertaining Lucian's attempt to spar, Deyner starts to head back to the ship._

 **Zander** _(07-Oct-18 03:08 PM)_

-*Emmett hol
-lah tnedor eht s
+_Emmett holds his rodent half with his two index digits, not wanting to get himself messy._

 > Seth, can you hand me a napkin or something?